 About Potatoes Bhujia with Besan ki Roti Recipe: Potatoes stirred in with masalas, curd and vegetables.
 Served with a besan ki roti.

 Made with jalapenos, tabasco, capsicums and creamy yoghurt.
-This Mexican dip goes with a range of finger foods.
+This delicious Mexican dip goes with a range of finger foods.

 Adding yoghurt to an otherwise healthy diet seems to reduce the long-term risk of high blood pressure in women.